daniel-molina/visualequation/doc/UI.md

 ### Editing

-#### Pull gsymb (C-d)
+#### Delete char (C-d)
-*   If selection is a juxted and it has a juxted to the right which is a gsymb, vanish that gsymb.
-*   Elif selection has a mate M to the right, move the first symbol of M to the right of selection as a juxted.
-*   Else, do nothing.
+1. Select effsel.
+2. Remove (vanishing or replacing by PVOID) the first gsymb to the right of the cursor, if it exists, and select which was the second one to the right, if it exists.

 #### Alternative delete char (S-C-d)
 Equivalent to *Delete char* but considering that effsel is in the opposite side